Rod Blagojevich: Health care

 During March 2007, Blagojevich announced and campaigned for his universal healthcare plan, Illinois Covered.
 The plan was debated in the Illinois State Senate, but came one vote short of passing.
 He proposed to pay for the plan with the largest tax increase in Illinois history.
 He proposed a gross receipts tax on businesses, a $7.6 billion tax increase, with proceeds earmarked to provide universal healthcare in Illinois, increase education spending by $1.5 billion, fund a $25 billion capital construction plan, and reduce the State's $40 billion pension debt.
-Illinois House Speaker Michael Madigan called for a vote on a non-binding resolution on whether the state should impose a gross receipts tax.
-When it became apparent that the resolution would be defeated, Blagojevich announced at the last minute that supporters should vote against it, although the vote was intended to be a test vote to gauge whether the measure had any support.
+Illinois House Speaker Mike Madigan called for a vote on a non-binding resolution on whether the state should impose a gross receipts tax.
+When it became apparent that the resolution would be defeated, Blagojevich urged lawmakers at the last minute to vote against it, although the vote was intended to be a test vote to gauge whether the measure had any support.
 The request was seen by many lawmakers from both parties as an attempt to spin the loss positively.
-It was defeated by a vote of 107–0, which the Associated Press termed "jaw-dropping".
-When asked about the vote of the day, Blagojevich said, "Today, I think, was basically an up. ...
+The measure was defeated by a vote of 107–0, which the Associated Press termed "jaw-dropping".
+When asked about the vote, Blagojevich said, "Today, I think, was basically an up. ...
 I feel good about it."

 Blagojevich also successfully proposed a new tax on businesses that do not provide health insurance to their employees.

 Lawmakers did not approve another initiative of Blagojevich's, FamilyCare (which would provide healthcare for families of four making up to $82,000), but Blagojevich attempted to implement the plan unilaterally by executive order.
 In rejecting Blagojevich's executive order, a legislative committee questioned how the state would pay for the program.
 Blagojevich's decision has been called unconstitutional by two courts, which nullified the plan.
 However, during October 2008, pharmacies which had followed Blagojevich's directive to dispense drugs under the plan were informed by his administration that they would not be reimbursed and would have payments given under the system deducted from future Medicaid payments.
 One state lawmaker, Republican Ron Stephens, suggested that Blagojevich should pay the difference out of his own personal account.
 The Pantagraph agreed with Stephens in an editorial.